Writer / Filmmaker / Musician

 Or the following link:

-The above is a teaser to my shortfilm KINDREGG
+The above is is a teaser to my shortfilm KINDREGG

 which is currently in the process of being made into a feature film.